jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 hostapd -v
 ```

 If prior to 2.6 then a newer version should be installed to avoid a possible wifi issue which can cause a disconnect and need a reboot to clear.
-To get the new version requires building hostapd from source.
-The following steps are based on [this reference](https://wireless.wiki.kernel.org/en/users/documentation/hostapd).
-The existing install can be retained to provide the boot init scripts - only the hostapd binary will be replaced.
+Getting the new version requires building hostapd from source.
+The existing install can be retained to provide the boot init scripts - only the hostapd binary will be replaced.The following steps are based on [this reference](https://wireless.wiki.kernel.org/en/users/documentation/hostapd).

 ```
 sudo apt-get install libnl-dev libssl-dev